brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 replicas:
   maximum: 10
   minimum: 20
+SonarQube:
+- enabled: false

 ```

 This worked very well for us by providing a full working pipeline for free, that
 takes your application from source to running in production.
 But when needed the
-power of the underlying tools are readily available.
-In this way the teams get
+power of the underlying tools are readily available by using the k8s API for
-to decide on their own how much of their configuration and integrations they
+instance.
+In this way the teams get to decide on their own how much of their
-want to own.
+configuration and integrations they want to own.

 What makes sense for one company might not fit another so this becomes an
-exercise and communication and analysis, to find a golden path that will help
+exercise in communication and analysis to find a golden path that will help
 the most teams in your company.
 One caveat with having these yaml files for
 defining how an application should be treated is that you might end up defining
 everything there.
+Lots of configuration that might be hard to change later.

 ## Convention over configuration
 I'm a big fan of convention over configuration and if you manage to
-utilize that it will be much easier to add tools and services later without
+utilize that, it will be much easier to add tools and services later without
 adding extra specific configuration.
 For instance our `dogfood-api` could
 generate a maven artifact named `no.company.git_org:git_repo` and when
 integrating with SonarQube for instance you would use this artifact name as the
 identifier.
 Suddenly you can deduce the name of the application in SonarQube
 just from looking at how it is named in git.
 If there is a predictable way of
 navigating your tooling it is very easy to add dashboards and metrics later on
-without manually mapping an applications integrations with different tools.
+without manually mapping an applications integrations to different tools.

 The cost with this approach is that it becomes crucial to document these
 conventions and to automatically nudge people if they aren't being followed.
 Usually it is easiest to provide these integrations for free without the need
-for configuration such that every supported build will automatically create a
+for configuration such that every build using the golden path will automatically create a
-report in SonarQube.
+report in SonarQube for instance.

 ## Defining your success metrics
 At this point we have an idea of how we want to connect these pieces together to